Crosscut Road to Quarry Road:

 ≈2 feet per mile

-Gauge note: The Platte River is a correlational gauge.
+Gauge note: The Platte River is a correlative gauge.

 We recommend this level.
 This section has a tremendous number of twists, turns and downed trees.
 At higher levels, boat control would be extremely challenging and the deadfall would become increasingly dangerous.
 Surprisingly, we feel that it could be run at lower levels; maybe above 3.75′.